Human colour theory is a structured approach to the understanding of an individual’s colour characteristics and colour profile.

 In cases where people choose to wear tribal, cultural or religious outfits, paint or tattoos in colours or on areas of their face or body which create discord, they are unknowingly unbalancing the natural colour and contrast harmony of their skin, hair and eyes.

 When people learn to live with negative energy created by colour and contrast discord, they are suppressing and/or destroying intuitive colour awareness.
-This explains why some cultures and races of people have a greater sense of intuitive colour awareness than others.
+This explains why some cultures and races have a greater sense of intuitive colour awareness than others.

 The first textiles were linen and cotton in natural tones of pale grey and beige.
 The neutrality of the materials found harmony with the wide variety of neutral tones which naturally occur in human colour characteristics.
 As these raw fibres soil and stain they add further natural colour harmony and develop the same second skin-type sensitivity and feeling of comfort as animal skins and furs.